armory/docs/content/en/managed-spin/_index.md

 ### Application and user onboarding

 The customer is responsible for building out the applications and pipelines needed to support their use cases.
-This includes troubleshooting pipeline executions and the third-party software that Spinnaker integrates will.
-Our SREs provide support for any Spinnaker configuration changes needed.
+This includes troubleshooting pipeline executions and the third-party software that Spinnaker integrates with.
+Armory SREs provide support for any Spinnaker configuration changes needed.

 The customer is also responsible for onboarding users to the system.
 Armory SREs can help setup integrations with any authentication and authorization system listed in the [Armory Enterprise Compatibility Matrix](https://docs.armory.io/docs/feature-status/armory-enterprise-matrix/), such as Okta or LDAP.